OctopusDeploy/docs/docs/administration/private-cloud-migration/index.md

 ### What version of Octopus are you running?

 Some of the migration options require a relatively recent version of Octopus to be installed.
-For this reason the first step in any migration is to first update the on-premises instance to the latest version of Octopus.
+For this reason the first step in any migration is to update the on-premises instance to the latest version of Octopus.

 ### Who is using the on-premises Octopus instance?

-Most teams looking to move their on-premises Octopus instance to a private cloud tend to have multiple teams deploying multiple project through Octopus.
+Most teams looking to move their on-premises Octopus instance to a private cloud tend to have multiple teams deploying multiple projects through Octopus.
 How the migration is performed is largely dictated by the requirements of each of the impacted teams.
-It is therefor critical to understand which teams are using Octopus and what applications they are deploying.
+It is therefore critical to understand which teams are using Octopus and what applications they are deploying.
 Having this information allows you to answer the next questions.

 ### How long can Octopus be offline for before it interrupts critical operations?